PostHog/meta/requests-for-comments/2023-10-31-onboarding-emails.md

 The 'full' onboarding experience is delivered across some 'sub' campaigns, below, which trigger based on user properties.
 This is because we don't want to email users about how to use a feature until we've checked and taken action on whether they are subscribed to other tools.

 This campaign triggers when a user completes the `user signed up` event for the first time, on either PostHog US or PostHog EU, provided they also have a valid email address.

+The first welcome email they receive will either be generic and send from hey@, or if the customer is high ICP (> 10, and an engineer/exec), a modified (more personalized, with calendly link) will send from Cameron's email.
+The sequence then proceeds as folows:

 ### Product analytics onboarding flow
 **Campaign in Customer.io:** Product Analytics onboarding